BSoD38/bh-tech-test/README.md

 # bh-tech-test

 This is a project created for BH Technologies' candidate technical test.
-It's a full stack application composed of a NestJS backend, an Angular frontend, a MariaDB database and a RabbitMQ message broker.
+It's a full stack application composed of a NestJS backend (separated in 3 separated instances), an Angular frontend, a MariaDB database and a RabbitMQ message broker.

 ## Setup guide